 Regular Priority Supplies (not flat rate or regional) can be altered as long as the Priority mail fee is paid when the item is shipped.
 If you have an item that doesn’t fit in a priority box, it is ok to make a box in the correct size using priority materials because Priority Mail shipping costs are based on weight and distance.

-Flat rate and regional rate supplies can only be used as is and cannot be altered because the flat rate and regional rate fees are predetermined.
+Flat rate and regional rate supplies can only be used as-is and cannot be altered because the flat rate and regional rate fees are predetermined.
 In other words, the post office will refuse a flat rate or regional box that has been altered.
 Don’t do it.

+This is a community forum where the goal is to keep items out of the landfill.
 Members post when they have moving materials left over, have packing materials to share, or for some other reason have an abundance of boxes or packing materials that are in good condition and reusable.
 Members can also post wanted ads asking for specific items.

 Freecycle is safer than Craigslist and everything is free – no negotiating needed and no cash changes hands.
 Freecyclers are earth-friendly people who want to dispose of items in a responsible way.
 Nevertheless, always meet your trading partner in a public place and in a well-lighted area.

-Local Furniture Stores.
+Local Furniture Stores

-Large pieces of furniture are usually wrapped in heavy brown Kraft paper or bubble wrap.
+Large pieces of furniture are usually wrapped in heavy brown paper or bubble wrap.
 These pieces can easily be cut down and used for smaller items.
 Boxes containing lamps, vases, small mirrors, and other small home décor are perfect for shipping.

 Dollar stores have great boxes for media mail, parcel select, first class, and international shipping.
 The boxes are sturdy and small – perfect for household items, kitchen items, small sporting goods, lots of clothing, or small electronics.

 Independently Owned Boutiques

 Look for boutiques in your area that sell breakable items.
 Those items are usually shipped from suppliers in boxes and wrapped well in cushioning material to prevent breakage.
 The boutique owners may gladly give you the bubble wrap, foam sheets, packing peanuts, or air pillows to re-use.

 Another great place for boxes.
 Also, ask to have your groceries bagged in paper bags as they are perfect for wrapping breakables.
 Paper bags can be used for wrapping, crumpled up and used for cushioning, or used for dunnage.
 Brown paper bags are reusable, recyclable, and earth-friendly, unlike plastic.

-Pass the Liquor Store
+Avoid the Liquor Store